mdemenko/qa_guru_5_11_quick_project/README.md

-## Simple example UI automation testing for https://dataart.com.ua/
+## UI automation testing for https://dataart.com.ua/

+#### *Quick project example with infrastructure: Selenide UI test with Allure report, remote run on Selenoid and push notifications to Telegram*

 ### Technology Stack